-In the Introduction to Zabur, I mentioned that the Prophet and King Dawood (PBUH) started the Zabur with the inspired writings of the book of Psalms, and that other books were then added by succeeding prophets.
+In the Introduction to Zabur, I mentioned that the Prophet and King Dawood (PBUH) started the Zabur with the inspired writings of the book of Psalms.
+Afterwards, succeeding prophets added other books.
 A very important prophet, considered to be one of the major prophets (because his book is so long) was Isaiah.
 He lived about 750 BC.
 The timeline below shows when Isaiah lived in comparison with the other prophets of Zabur.

-Though Isaiah lived so long ago (about 2800 years ago) he made many prophecies predicting future events, as prophet Musa (pbuh) had previously said a prophet should make.
+Though Isaiah lived so long ago (about 2800 years ago) he made many prophecies predicting future events.
+This is just as prophet Musa (pbuh) had previously said a prophet should make.

 His prophecy predicts such an astounding miracle that Surah at-Tahrim (Surah 66 – The Prohibition) ayah 12 recaps it.